skilld-labs/kaizer/scripts/theme-generator/README.md

 }) }}
 ```

-From our point of view it can be much simplier to customize settings from admin back-office.
+From our point of view it could be much simplier and more correct to customize settings of components from admin back-office.
 So it's a question
 to cost of development.
 Guess how many entities with different view modes you can have, and what if you need
 to connect your `my-button` component in lots of different places.
 What will be easier and faster - to override
 twig files or to make several clicks in admin back-office to enter specific `text` and choose the `icon` for